liiiiii/webpage/_pages/about.md

 Prior to Simon, I obtained an MSc (*with distinction*) in Economics from the London School of Economics and Political Science, and a B.S. in Mathematics and a B.A. in Economics (Honors) from Boston College.

-I will join the Carroll School of Management at Boston College as an Assistant Professor of Marketing in July 2025.
+I will join the Carroll School of Management at Boston College as an Assistant Professor of Marketing in Summer 2025.

 [Curriculum Vitae](http://xiaojieli.info/files/XiaojieLi_CV.pdf)